Retrieval-guided Cross-view Image Synthesis: Methodology

 \subsection{Overview of Retrieval-Guided Framework}

-We propose a novel cross-view image synthesis framework that leverages a pre-trained and fixed retrieval model to identify view-invariant semantics within a specific view, enabling an end-to-end program without requiring preprocessing or additional input.
+Inspired by advances in information retrieval, we propose a novel cross-view image synthesis framework that leverages a pre-trained and fixed retrieval model to identify view-invariant semantics and view-invariant semantics, enabling an end-to-end program without requiring preprocessing or additional input.

 The embedder, trained through contrastive learning, maps view-invariant semantics into a continuous space, allowing for fusion in the deeper layers.
 This approach aims to extract embeddings that minimize visual differences, ensuring a smooth transformation of view-invariant semantics from the source domain to the target domain via the generator, thereby preserving the image structure.